 A. Terms of Reference

-1. The Task Force (TF) should focus on Advanced Driver Assist Systems (ADAS) for Vehicle Longitudinal and Lateral Control, and shall address the simplification of UN Regulation No. 79 and develop the new ADAS UN Regulation with a focus on ADAS systems up to of level 2.
+1. The Task Force (TF) should focus on Advanced Driver Assistance Systems (ADAS), and shall address the simplification of UN Regulation No. 79 and develop the new ADAS UN Regulation with a focus on ADAS systems up to of level 2.

-2. The scope of the new UN Regulation shall in principle aim to cover vehicles of Categories M, N and O, yet technical system restrictions may require limitations
+2. The scope of the new UN Regulation shall in principle aim to cover vehicles of Categories M, N and O. It is recognised that technical system restrictions may require vehicle category or system-specific requirements..

 3. The TF on ADAS shall address the following issues: